RupeshKumar4511/Web-Designing-and-Development/README.md

 All functions are stored in stack and executed by JS Engine.

-Fetch related functions are executed first and Micro task queue is only for fetch related functions.
+Fetch related functions are executed first and Micro task queue is only for promise related functions.

-setTimeout is special funtion which requires register and firstly these are stored in task queue and Event loop always check that whether the task is empty or not and also check callstack is empty or not and also check whether execution time of function comes or not and if not then they remains in task queue and if yes then function are placed in stack on the top.
+setTimeout and setInterval is special funtion which requires register and firstly these are stored in task queue(also called callback queue) and Event loop always check that whether the task queue is empty or not and also check callstack is empty or not and also check whether execution time of callback function comes or not and if not then they remains in task queue and if yes and callstack is empty then these functions are placed in stack on the top.

+setTimeout, setInterval, promise related callbacks and events related callback are tracked by browser not by js engine.

 ```